Crampon (traction aid)

-A crampon is a traction device that is attached to footwear to improve mobility on snow and ice during ice climbing.
+A crampon is a traction device attached to footwear to improve mobility on snow and ice during ice climbing.
 Besides ice climbing, crampons are also used for secure travel on snow and ice, such as crossing glaciers, snowfields and icefields, ascending snow slopes, and scaling ice-covered rock.

-There are three main attachment systems for footwear: step-in, hybrid, and strap bindings.
+There are three main attachment systems: step-in, hybrid, and strap bindings.
 The first two require boots with welts, or specialized mountaineering boots with dedicated front and rear lugs, as a cam-action lever attaches the crampon to the heel.
-The last type (strap bindings) are more versatile and can adapt to virtually any boot or shoe, but often do not fit as precisely as the other two types.
+The last type (strap bindings) is more versatile and can adapt to virtually any boot or shoe, but often does not fit as precisely as the other two types.

 Oscar Eckenstein designed the first 10-point crampon in 1908, dramatically reducing the need for step cutting.
 This design was then made commercially available by the Italian Henry Grivel.

 Characteristics

 Materials

-Crampons are made of steel alloy, light weight aluminium, or a combination of the two.
-Lighter weight crampons are popular for alpine ski touring where demands are generally lower and light weight a premium.
+Crampons are made of steel alloy, lightweight aluminum, or a combination of the two.
+Lighter weight crampons are popular for alpine ski touring where physical demands are generally lower and weight is at a premium.

 Points

-Early 10-point crampons lacked forward angled spikes and thus required step cutting on steep terrain.
+Early 10-point crampons lacked forward-angled spikes and thus required step cutting on steep terrain.
 In the 1930s two additional forward-slanting points were added, making them exceptional for mountaineering and glacier travel and beginning a revolution in front pointing.
 There is currently a range of models, including specialized crampons with as many as 14 points and models with single points for ice climbing.